-Field Activity Advisory California Central Valley Steelhead Monitoring Plan December 1, 2017 - April 30, 2018
+Field Activity Advisory California Central Valley Steelhead Monitoring Plan December 1, 2018 - April 30, 2019

-The Bureau of Reclamation (Reclamation), as part of the San Joaquin River Restoration Program (SJRRP), will perform a monitoring effort to identify presence/absence of adult California Central Valley (CCV) steelhead

-(Oncorhynchus mykiss; Figure 1) in the upper San Joaquin River (SJR) and its adjacent sloughs.
-CCV steelhead are believed to be extirpated from all waters upstream of the Merced-SJR confluence.
-However, Restoration Flows have reconnected historically desiccated river sections, and these flows could attract adult steelhead into the Restoration Area from December 2017 through April 2018.
-Adult steelhead accessing the SJR upstream of the Merced River confluence could be exposed to loss into sloughs and would not have access to appropriate spawning habitat due to a number of impassable barriers.
-As a result, Reclamation has implemented a steelhead monitoring and detection plan (SMP) for the SJR upstream of the Merced River confluence that would, in the event of a capture, document and transport the fish to suitable habitats downstream of the mouth of the Merced River.
+As part of the San Joaquin River Restoration Program (SJRRP), biologists will perform a monitoring effort to identify presence/absence of adult California Central Valley (CCV) steelhead (Oncorhynchus mykiss; Figure 1) in the upper San Joaquin River (SJR) and its adjacent sloughs.
+CCV steelhead are believed to be extirpated upstream of the Merced-SJR confluence.
+However, recent restored flows reconnecting historically desiccated river sections could attract migrating adult steelhead into the Restoration Area.
+Adult steelhead accessing the SJR upstream of the Merced River confluence could be exposed to loss into sloughs and would not have access to appropriate spawning habitat due to impassable barriers.
+As a result, the Program has implemented a steelhead monitoring and detection plan (SMP) for the SJR upstream of the Merced River confluence that would, in the event of a capture, document and transport the fish to suitable habitats downstream of the Merced River confluence.